How the Raptors are beating the Warriors at their own game in the NBA Finals

 “They did a good job in the second half of moving the ball and finding the open man,” said Kerr.
 “They hit eight threes in the second half after we did a good job on them in the first, and so the ball started moving and they found Serge in the pockets and in the middle of the paint several times, and he had a great game.”

 It was the next series the Warriors lost to the LeBron James-led Cavaliers after blowing a 3-1 lead in the Finals.
-Toronto, having never hosted the Finals before this series, will surely provide an incredible atmosphere Monday that will be tough to overcome to force a Game 6 back in Oakland.
+Toronto, having never hosted the Finals before this series, will surely provide an incredible atmosphere Monday that will make it tough to force a Game 6 back in Oakland.

 “It’s not a good feeling right now, obviously,” Curry said.
 “We have been on both sides of it.
 And for us it’s an opportunity for us to just flip this whole series on its head, and you got to do it one game at a time.
 It sounds cliché, and for us that’s literally the only way we’re going to get back in this series, is give everything we got for 48 minutes, everybody that sets foot on that floor in Game 5.”